Chains2/readme/README for h3.md

 ex1
 ---
 variable explaination:<br>
-The number of the grains of wheat
+n: The number of the grains of wheat

 ex3